SoftwareAG/c8y-docs/content/web/microfrontends-bundle/add-a-custom-widget-with-plugin.md

 Navigate to the dashboard where the newly added widget is available in the list of widgets to add.

 The `widget-plugin` was installed from within the Administration application.
 This is the main difference between the regular and the new approach regarding widgets.
-Module Federation allows you to add new functionality while the application is **running** (runtime), whereas the old approach only allowed new functionality to be added before the application was **built** (compile time).
+Micro frontends architecture allows you to add new functionality while the application is **running** (runtime), whereas the old approach only allowed new functionality to be added before the application was **built** (compile time).